aspose-cad/Aspose.CAD-Products/cad/en/_index.md

 Easily convert DWG, DXF, SVG and other drawings and BIM models to many other popular file formats on cross-platform API.
 {{< /blocks/products/pf/product >}}

-{{< blocks/products/pf/product pfName="Generate " title="Watermark" imgSrc="https://www.aspose.cloud/templates/asposeapp/images/products/logo/aspose_watermark-app.png" productLink="https://products.aspose.com/cad/watermark" >}}
+{{< blocks/products/pf/product pfName="Import bitmap as " title="Paper to CAD" imgSrc="https://products.aspose.app/cad/img/apps/aspose_papertocad-app.png" productLink="https://products.aspose.com/cad/paper-to-cad" >}}
-Put Watermark to your CAD and BIM drawings of STL, OBJ, DWF and other formats.
+Import CAD or BIM model from bitmap image by utilizing AI enhanced vectization algorithm and obtain a result as STL, OBJ, DWF or any other drawing format.
 {{< /blocks/products/pf/product >}}